Dutee Chand: 2017−2019

+2019 coming out as gay

-In 2019, she became India's first ever openly queer athlete as she publicly stated that she is in a same-sex relationship, saying that the Indian Supreme Court's decision to decriminalise gay sex in 2018 encouraged her to speak publicly about her sexuality, mentioning that she was in a same-sex relationship.
-Chand faced severe backlash from her home village after her announcement, whose residents disavowed her remarks and called them "humiliating".
-Her eldest sister had threatened to expel her from the family.
+In May 2019, Chand became India's first openly gay athlete as she publicly revealed that she was in a same-sex relationship.
+Chand stated that the 2018 Indian Supreme Court decision to decriminalize gay sex empowered her to speak openly about her sexuality.
+Chand's announcement was met with mixed reactions.
+While she received widespread support on social media and from the LGBTQ+ community, she also faced severe backlash from her home village, where residents disavowed her remarks and called them "humiliating".
+Her eldest sister threatened to expel her from the family.